systemsthinking-dev/systemsthinking-dev.github.io/books.md

 This book is about vision (as in, eyes) in ecological psychology.
 It gave me my favorite definition of what constitutes a system: parts, interactions between parts, and interactions between parts and pieces of the environment.
 The best stuff is in Lecture 1, and the first three lectures are free!
 I highly recommend the [free Kindle sample](https://smile.amazon.com/Lectures-Perception-Perspective-Michael-Turvey-ebook-dp-B07K4SCKR1/dp/B07K4SCKR1/ref=mt_other?_encoding=UTF8&me=&qid=1604875159).
 The book itself is expensive.

+## Byung-chul Han

+### Shanzhai: Deconstruction in Chinese

+Read this adorable little volume if you are tired of arguing over "was it invented or discovered" or "who came up with this first" and ready to see creation as a conversation.

+It describes the Chinese concepts of "original" and "creative."
+They're much less hero-centric than Western ideas.
+It's refreshing.